usnistgov/metaschema-xslt/README.md

 What we do not emphasize:

 - Performance
-- Portability beyond the XML/XSLT dependency stack (instead we relying on other Metaschema initiatives)
+- Portability beyond the XML/XSLT dependency stack (instead relying on other Metaschema initiatives)
 - Use cases in isolation

 ### Origins

 Formerly housed in the Metaschema repository, this code base traces the history of development of the Metaschema concept in the context of the OSCAL project.
-It was originally conceived as a demonstration and proof of concept, providing a bridge enabling JSON- and XML-based development in parallel over common problem sets.
+It was originally conceived as a demonstration and proof of concept, providing a bridge enabling JSON- and XML-based development in parallel over common problem sets and common data.
 Success in this effort led to a determination that multiple implementations of a platform-independent specification were needed, at which point this implementation was carved out into its own repository.

 ### Licensing

-See the [project license](LICENSE.md) on this site.
+See the [project license](LICENSE.md) in this repository.

-This project is placed into the world wide public domain.
+This project is placed into the worldwide public domain.

 ### Project sunset

-Currently there is no plan to continue maintaining this project or code base beyond the retirement of its lead researcher.
-Indeed a project goal is to enable the stabilization and socialization of the Metaschema technology, as evidenced by the use and support of *other* Metaschema implementations.
+Currently there is no plan to continue maintaining this project beyond the retirement of its lead researcher.
+A project goal is to enable the stabilization and socialization of the Metaschema technology, as evidenced by the use and support of *other* Metaschema implementations.

 ## Repository contents

 `src` includes XSLT source code, with supporting infrastructure including ad-hoc testing

-`support` includes dependent submodules
+`support` includes dependent submodules with other static resources for configuration

 ## Installation and use